How to Survive the New World of COVID-19

 This is an unsettling time for all of us.

-From first responders and hospital personnel, the sick and the compromised, to those of us who are following new social rules to avoid spreading a disease we can't see even when it stands asymptomatically in front of us, we are all affected.
-Many people are also worried about the financial repercussions of shuttered businesses or investments that have taken a nosedive.
+From first responders and hospital personnel, the sick and the compromised, to those of us who are following the now, new social rules to avoid spreading a disease we can't see, we are all affected.
+Many people are also worried about the financial repercussions of shuttered businesses or investments that have taken a nosedive, decisions about whether and how to send children back to school.

 First, keep a routine of work, play, and sleep.
 Your brain understands routines and will respond with a happier mood